 The album credited a long list of renowned artists.

-Another of the great singles on that album was "There Must Be An Angel (Playing With My Heart)", which became the number one hit in the UK.
-The album credited a great list of recognized artists who had participated in the recording, including musicians from Tom Petty and the Heartbreakers, Stevie Wonder, Elvis Costello among others, however, despite having reached a very high level of sales and acceptance worldwide, as the decade progressed, the duo's popularity wore a bit thin.
+Another of the great singles on that album was "There Must Be An Angel (Playing With My Heart)", which became the number-one hit in the UK.
+The album credited a great list of recognized artists who had participated in the recording, including musicians from Tom Petty and the Heartbreakers, Stevie Wonder, and Elvis Costello among others, however, despite having reached a very high level of sales and acceptance worldwide, as the decade progressed, the duo's popularity wore a bit thin.
 By the end of it, the band was struggling to reach the top 40 in the US, although they remained successful in the UK.
 As a result, Eurythmics began to pass in other areas of the industry.
 During the following years, Dave produced artists such as Bob Dylan, Tom Petty, and Mick Jagger, while Annie began an acting career.

 In 1990 the duo took a break for almost a decade.

-By the early 1990s, Eurythmics had taken an extended break, both Lennox and Stewart followed solo runs.
+By the early 1990s, Eurythmics had taken an extended break, and both Lennox and Stewart followed solo runs.
 In 1992, Annie released "Diva", a best-selling album.
 On the other hand, David continued to produce records and write movie soundtracks, and in 1995, he officially launched a solo career.
 In 1999, Eurythmics released "Peace", their first new studio album after almost a decade.
 Along with the release of the album, the duo embarked on the "Peace Tour" a world tour in which the income generated by the tour was donated to Greenpeace and Amnesty International.
 Although this was the band's last studio album, they continued to work and collaborate on different causes together until 2014.